 Talking to everyone, giving everyone the opportunity to change things is the goal of SirPlus.
 It’s another way of saying that we are all responsible.
 "The problem is that fruit and vegetables have to meet standards.
 Cucumbers, for example, have to be straight.
 Consumers have internalised these standards.
 But who can blame them?
 No one can quote the statistics on food waste.
 People suspect that they exist, but they do not know exactly what it means."
 Fellmer mentions schools.
 If only children were taught at an early age that nature does not produce perfectly straight carrots and perfectly round tomatoes, that behind this crate of apples there are men and women, labour and sweat.
 "When you go to the bakery and the baker has run out of your favourite baguette, don't rush off to find it somewhere else.
 On the contrary, take the opportunity to choose another kind of bread,” the activist encourages us.
 Because this is one of the causes of food waste: overproduction to meet our need to have everything available, all the time.
 "At home, why the obsession with having a full fridge?
 Wouldn't it be nice not to wonder what I want to eat tonight, but what should I eat tonight?
 What will end up in the bin tomorrow?
 This leftover rice?
 This yogurt?”

 As well as marketing to individuals, opening supermarkets, the domestic box deliveries, and the collection of food from the big food groups and farmers (known as B2C, business to consumers), SirPlus tackles B2B (business to business) and the very foundations of the system.
 "We are creating a digital platform to connect the different stakeholders.
 Imagine that a farmer finds himself with 200 kilos of potatoes.
-He can now report it on the application.
+He can now list it on the application.
 A crisp maker will be able to see it, collect the potatoes, choose to tell his customers if he wishes, to ensure that these 200 kilos do not end up in the bin.”
 While linking professionals to each other will generate revenue for SirPlus, the company will offer this service free of charge to NGOs.

 With strong support from its crowdfunding campaigns, SirPlus also benefits from European support via the ClimateKIC program, which specialises in sustainable solutions.
 But as Fellmer acknowledges, SirPlus would need the intervention of new business angels and a few hundred thousand Euros extra to operate on a large scale.
 So should we worry about the future?
 Are SirPlus' European dreams destined to remain confined to Berlin, or, at best, across Germany?